soma00333/profile/docs/work_experience/enechain.md

     </tr>
     <tr>
       <td><strong>Result</strong></td>
-      <td>The tool made deploying new microservices much smoother, cutting initial setup and deployment time by 90%.</td>
+      <td>The tool made deploying new microservices much smoother.
+Initial setup and deployment time decreased by 90%.</td>
     </tr>
     <tr>
       <td><strong>Challenge</strong></td>
       <td>A key challenge was version management.
-If developers used an old version of the CLI tool, wrong or outdated templates could be created.</td>
+If developers used an old version of the CLI tool, they could create wrong or outdated templates.</td>
     </tr>
     <tr>
       <td><strong>Solution</strong></td>
       <td>I set up the CLI client to only trigger a CI pipeline.
-The main generation logic was managed in the CI environment, making sure it was always up-to-date.</td>
+The main generation logic stayed in the CI environment.
+This made sure it was always up-to-date.</td>
     </tr>
     <tr>
       <td><strong>Learning</strong></td>